booklearner/gas-tracker/README.md

 # gas-tracker

-Tiny API to get (close to) real-time gas prices on the Ethereum network.
+Tiny API and CLI utility to get gas prices on the Ethereum network

 ## Ethereum